 The cabinet regards this paper as a bridge; a bridge that reinforces the link between culture and the economy.
-By producing this paper the cabinet has the ambition to boost the level of interaction between culture and the economy because, ultimately, culture and the economy are allied domains which in combination are of great importance for the Netherlands.
+By producing this paper the cabinet has the ambition to boost the level of interaction between culture and the economy because, ultimately, both are allied domains which in combination are of great importance for the Netherlands.